U.S. Naval Base Subic Bay: Conversion into an SEZ and merchant port

 In 1992, tons of material including drydocks and equipment, were shipped to various Naval Stations.
 Ship repair, maintenance yards and supply depots were relocated to other Asian countries including Japan and Singapore.
-On 24 November 1992, the American Flag was lowered in Subic for the last time and the last 1,416 Sailors and Marines at Subic Bay Naval Base left by plane from Naval Air Station Cubi Point and by USS Belleau Wood.
+On 24 November 1992, the American flag was lowered in Subic for the last time and the last 1,416 Sailors and Marines at Subic Bay Naval Base left by plane from Naval Air Station Cubi Point and by USS Belleau Wood.
 This withdrawal marked the first time since the 16th century that no foreign military forces were present in the Philippines.
 The departure of the United States Navy left a huge clean-up to be completed.
-Soil and water was contaminated with asbestos, PCBs and pesticides.
+Soil and water were contaminated with asbestos, PCBs and pesticides.
 As of 2012, clean-up estimates for Subic Bay Naval Base and Clark Air Base were $40 million each.

 Beginning in June 2012, the Philippine government said that the United States military could use the old base with prior approval by the Philippine government.
 This follows expanded military ties between the two nations and an American pivot towards Asia.
 This follows a Visiting Forces Agreement made in 1999, that saw annual visits of United States forces to conduct large scale exercises (known as Balikatan) between the two allies.
 The Sydney Morning Herald reported on 20 November 2012 that Subic Bay will host US ships, Marines and aircraft on a semi-permanent basis which according to analysts will give the US a strategically important force posture for its shift in emphasis to the Pacific.

 The US Navy began using the base in Subic Bay in 2015 to deliver materiel and personnel for annual joint military exercises.
 Some 6,000 US personnel came to Subic in April, and returned for exercises in 2016 in agreement with Philippine authorities.
 US ships have used Subic Bay as a resupply port during routine calls.

 Reopening

 In 2022, the United States and Philippine governments quietly began preparations for U.S. forces to return to the facility amid heightened tensions with China.
 The portion of Redondo Peninsula which was used by HHIC Phil was acquired by the national government in late 2022 and named a Naval Operation Base (NOB) through the Philippine Navy.
 After the remainder of the port came up for sale, and interest from at least two Chinese companies, U.S. private equity firm Cerberus Capital Management acquired the port.
 On November 9, U.S. Ambassador MaryKay Carlson visited Subic Bay.
-On November 24, a day before the 30th anniversary of the U.S. Navy's departure, Rolen Paulino, chairman of the SBMA, said that he would be "very surprised" if Subic Bay does not return to service as a U.S military facility through the Enhanced Defense Cooperation Agreement, as "during war, time is of the essence."
+On November 24, a day before the 30th anniversary of the U.S. Navy's departure, Rolen C. Paulino, chairman of the SBMA, said that he would be "very surprised" if Subic Bay does not return to service as a U.S. military facility through the Enhanced Defense Cooperation Agreement, as "during war, time is of the essence."